Leading by Example

 Jan 24, 2019

 Leaders are those who make good things happen.
 One of the best ways they do it is by giving people a reason to believe and to follow.
 That’s simple and easy to say, but it takes a lifetime of trying to put into practice.
 There are no shortcuts, but there are signposts.
-The job of a manager is to get the system running; it is the job of the leader to turn on the system, and, more especially, to get others to turn it on.
+The job of a manager is to get the system running; the job of a leader is to turn on the system, and, more especially, to get others to do the same.
 There are four ways to do this: